gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

    1. Started mens that the Job is running now.
    2. Finished means that the last Job is finished and a new one is not started yet.

+> Processing Time

+On the top you see the time took to process the last item processed.
+Cannot take more than 120 seconds.

 ### How This Project Can Help You
 Understand how to set up your own ItemReader to avoid getting thread reader stuck.